-where \(c^{tpz}=[c_{v}^{tpz},c_{t}^{tpz}]\) is the concentration of tirapazamine in the vascular bed and the tissue, respectively. \(c_{v,in}^{tpz}\) denotes the drug concentration at the inflow boundary, and \(\theta^{tpz}\) includes drug-specific parameters, such as diffusion coefficients and metabolic rates.
+where \(c^{tpz}=[c_{v}^{tpz},c_{t}^{tpz}]\) is the concentration of tirapazamine in the vascular bed and the tissue, respectively. \(c_{v, in}^{tpz}\) denotes the drug concentration at the inflow boundary, and \(\theta^{tpz}\) includes drug-specific parameters, such as diffusion coefficients and metabolic rates.
 When tirapazamine is modeled within the tumor microenvironment, the dynamic nature of the cellular population of the tumor must be taken into account.
-Consequently, TPZ pharmacokinetic and pharmacodynamic models must incorporate temporal changes in cellular density and distribution to accurately simulate drug activation and efficacy.
-These models must dynamically link changes in cell population with fluctuations in oxygen availability and TPZ activation, ensuring that they reflect the complex and evolving nature of the tumor microenvironment.
+Consequently, the TPZ pharmacokinetic and pharmacodynamic model must incorporate temporal changes in cellular density and distribution to accurately simulate drug activation and efficacy.
+This model must dynamically link changes in cell population with fluctuations in oxygen availability and TPZ activation, ensuring that they reflect the complex and evolving nature of the tumor microenvironment.
 This is done by introducing a new variable in the model, named \(SF\), that is the surviving fraction of cells that metabolize tirapazamine.
-Let us subdivide the model $\mathcal{TPZ}$ into two parts, corresponding to pharmacokinetics (essentially drug transport and metabolization \(\mathcal{TPZ}\)) and pharmacodynamics (the effect of the drug modeled by the variable \(SF\)).
-We rewrite $\mathcal{TPZ}$ as follows:
+Let us subdivide the model $\mathcal{TPZ}$ into two parts, corresponding to the drug transport and the drug metabolization by cells.
+As such, we rewrite Eq.~\eqref{mod:TPZ} as follows:

-where the first term accounts for the transport of tirapazamine within the vasculature and the second describes TPZ metabolization by the population of viable cells.
-Also, note that tirapazamine is a hypoxia-activated drug whose metabolization depends on the local oxygen concentration.
+Also, note that tirapazamine is a hypoxia-activated drug whose metabolism depends on the local oxygen concentration.
 The operator $\mathcal{TPZ}$ involves both the vasculature and tissue domains.
-The concentration of injected drug $c_v^{tpz}$ evolves in the vascular bed ruled by the following boundary value problem:
+The concentration of injected drug $c_v^{tpz}$ evolves in the vascular bed governed by the following boundary value problem: